A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Results

-For COVID-19, we focused on the initial waves from February 29 to December 15, 2020, a period marked by high transmission and changing interventions.
-Here, we use DTHP and SEIR models.
-Figure~\ref{Fig5} shows that all models closely fit the observed incidence, successfully capturing the two epidemic waves, with the MA model producing narrower uncertainty bands during the peak of the second wave.
-The 2-week forecasts from December 1 also align well with the actual observations.
-Both SEIR and DTHP models show similar $R_t$ trends, although the SEIR model slightly overestimates early transmission and yields wider uncertainty bands throughout the study period.
-The $R_t$ estimates reflect key dynamics, including a sharp decline following the first lockdown (March 27, 2020), which drove $R_t$ below one and ended the first wave.
-As restrictions eased in June, $R_t$ gradually increased and remained above one until mid-October, marking the start of the second wave.
+For COVID-19, we focused on the initial waves from February 29 to December 18, 2020, a period marked by high transmission and changing interventions.
+Figure~\ref{Fig5} shows that all models closely fit the observed incidence, capturing the two epidemic waves.
+Visually, the DTHP model follows changes in incidence more closely than SEIR, though coverage is lower, while SEIR slightly overestimates early transmission and produces broader predictive intervals.
+Table~\ref{Tab3} confirms that during the in-sample period, SEIR achieves the lowest error metrics with the highest coverage, while DTHP demonstrates reduced coverage.
+For the 3-week forecasts from November 28, SEIR attains the lowest RMSE with full coverage, whilst MA achieves the lowest CRPS, also with full coverage.
+DTHP shows moderate performance with good but imperfect coverage.
+We further notice that all models still struggle to fully capture changes in the transmission process occurring during the forecast period, indicating that sudden shifts in transmission dynamics remain challenging to anticipate.
+The full inference and forecast procedure for COVID-19 required approximately 8 hours of CPU time.
+Both SEIR and DTHP models produce similar $R_t$ trends.
+The estimates reflect key epidemic dynamics, including a sharp decline following the first lockdown (March 27, 2020), which brought $R_t$ below one and ended the first wave.
+As restrictions eased in June, $R_t$ gradually increased and remained above one until mid-October, marking the second wave’s onset.
 Lockdowns reintroduced in late October brought $R_t$ below one again by November.
-Lockdown measures are described in \citep{jaouimaa2021age}.
-Our $R_t$ estimates align with previous findings reported in \citep{jaouimaa2021age, cazelles2021mechanistic}.
+Our $R_t$ estimates align with previous findings \citep{jaouimaa2021age, cazelles2021mechanistic}.